How to Peel Peaches 3 Ways

-There are actually many ways to peel a peach, depending on what you intend to do with it.
-We have a great hack here that makes this task a breeze and only requires you to score the peach, which means you don’t really have to worry about how firm your peaches are or how sharp your peeler or knife is.
-However, it does require you to blanch them in simmering water.
-If you plan to cook your peaches, this is an excellent and practically fool-proof approach.
+If you plan to cook your peaches, blanching them in simmering water makes the task a breeze.
+All you have to do is score the peach, which means you don't really have to worry how firm your peaches are or how sharp your peeler or knife is.
 However, if you plan on enjoying them raw or want to grill or sear them, it can make your peaches a little mushy.
-Below we spell out how to perfectly peel a peach without having to use hot water.

-To peel a firm peach, you can use either a very sharp vegetable peeler or a paring knife.
+To peel a firm peach, use a very sharp vegetable peeler.
 Here’s how to do it:

 - Wash your peach.
 The peach fuzz and any dirt or dust on the exterior can contaminate the flesh while you’re peeling the fruit.
 Be gentle and use a cloth or paper towel to wipe it clean and dry.